Lightning Bug (film): Reception

 On Bloody Disgusting, Mr. Disgusting rated it 10/10, writing at the conclusion of his review that it is "fun, fast-paced, energetic, thrilling, terrifying, comical and twisted."
 On Film Threat, Merle Bertrand commented that "there’s never much real suspense as to whether Green will be stuck chasing lightning bugs in Fairfield or bright lights in Los Angeles."

-On Boston Herald, Lauren Beckham Falcone wrote that is "is a rare find because it's a surprisingly heartfelt (...)
+On Boston Herald, Lauren Beckham Falcone wrote that it "is a rare find because it's a surprisingly heartfelt (...)
 But not in the way you'd expect."